IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

   ![Invoke](images/invoke.png)

-4.3 Modify the **URL** field to include the request path passed in by the caller as well by appending `$(request.path)` to teh **URL**.
+4.3 Modify the **URL** field to include the request path passed in by the caller as well by appending `$(request.path)` to the **URL**.

   ![Invoke edited](images/invoke-edited.png)

+4.3 Click **Save**

-4.3 Click the play icon as indicated in the image below.
+4.4 Click the play icon as indicated in the image below.

   ![Play icon](images/play-icon.png)

-4.4 Click **Activate API** to publish the API to the gateway for testing.
+4.5 Click **Activate API** to publish the API to the gateway for testing.

   ![Activate API](images/activate-for-test.png)

-4.5 After the API is published, your screen should look like the image below.
+4.6 After the API is published, your screen should look like the image below.

   ![API Published](images/api-published.png)

-4.6 Under **Operation** choose get **/stock-quote/djia**.
+4.7 Under **Operation** choose get **/stock-quote/djia**.

-4.7 Note that your **client-id** is prefilled for you.
+4.8 Note that your **client-id** is prefilled for you.

-4.8 Scroll all the way to the bottom of the browser window and click **Invoke**.
+4.9 Scroll all the way to the bottom of the browser window and click **Invoke**.

   ![Invoke API](images/invoke-api.png)

-4.9 If this is the first test of the API, you may  see a certificate exception.
+4.10 If this is the first test of the API, you may  see a certificate exception.
 Simply click on the URL and choose the option to proceed.

-4.10 Go back to the test view and click **Invoke** again.
+4.11 Go back to the test view and click **Invoke** again.

-4.11 Now you should see a Response section with Status code 200 OK and the Body displaying the details of the Dow Industrial average.
+4.12 Now you should see a Response section with Status code 200 OK and the Body displaying the details of the Dow Industrial average.

   ![Return from API call](images/response.png)

-4.12 Scroll up in the test view until you see the **Client ID**.
+4.13 Scroll up in the test view until you see the **Client ID**.
 Copy the value to to a local text file so it can be used in the Stock Trader application later (**Note:** this is a shortcut to the regular process of publishing the API and then subscribing to it as a consumer).

   ![Copy Client ID](images/client-id.png)

-4.13 Next we'll get the endpoint for your API.
+4.14 Next we'll get the endpoint for your API.
 Click on the **Home** icon (top left) and then click on the **Manage Catalogs** tile.

   ![Manage Catalogs](images/manage-catalogs.png)

-4.14 Click on the **Sandbox** tile.
+4.15 Click on the **Sandbox** tile.

-4.15 Click on the **Settings** icon and then on **API Endpoints**.
+4.16 Click on the **Settings** icon and then on **API Endpoints**.
 Copy the gateway URL and put it in the same file that you used for the **Client ID**

   ![Gateway URL](images/gateway-url.png)